nmdange2/HyperV_DSC/README.md

 - Currently the DSC script can't completely deploy a virtual switch, it must be done using System Center Virtual Machine Manager
 - On Windows Server 2019, RSS/VMQ settings do not need to be changed.
 I have not built the script to apply optimal RSS settings on Windows Server 2016.
 - When using RDMA NICs, Live Migration will be configured for SMB.
 When not using RDMA NICs, Live Migration will be configured for Compression.
-- The script does not yet configure SMB Bandwidth Limits for Live Migration
 - The GuardedHost role will install the necessary features for supporting Shielded VMs but does not configure the HGS Attestation URLs, Code Integrity Policies, etc.

 ## Supported Scale-Out File Server configurations